m-mizutani/masq/README.md

 - Unexported interface fields are safe (no panic) but not inspectable by type/content.

 ### Cloning
-Example-first summary (what is copied vs kept as-is):
+Example-first summary (what is copied vs returned as zero value):

 ```go
 type unexportedMapType map[string]string